-A Eucharistic liturgy is held on certain days at before classes at 8:00 a.m.
+A Eucharistic liturgy is held on certain days before classes begin for the day.
 All students and staff are welcome to attend.
-Students who are not attending the service, are expected to remain quiet in the hallway outside the chapel between 7:50 -8:30 a.m.
+Students who are not attending the service, are expected to remain quiet in the hallway outside the chapel.
 During the school day, students are permitted to use the chapel for prayer and reflection.